europybots2024/vendeeglobe/README.md

 - Start from les Sables-d’Olonne in France
 - There are two mandatory checkpoints
 - Each round has a time limit of 8 minutes (=80 days)
+- The tournament on the final day consist of 8 rounds, where the scores from each round are summed

 ## Mandatory checkpoints